IStock

 Amelie

 The live aspect of theater is an essential part of what makes it great, with each performance different and original in its own way.
-The culture of Broadway, waiting for rush tickets, tilting your head at partial-view seats, and waiting by the stage door might be tiring, but they also feel like initiation into a community.
+The culture of Broadway, waiting for rush tickets, tilting your head at partial-view seats, and waiting by the stage door might be tiring, but they also feel like an initiation into a community.

-These campaigns from famous Broadway shows may get potential ticket takers through the door.
+These campaigns from famous Broadway shows may get potential ticket-takers through the door.
 But more importantly they also open the window for others to view something magical that they may never have a chance to experience before.

 -Charline Jao last wrote about the Huawei Watch 2 for GearBrain.